 - Discipline equals freedom: The dichotomy of leadership.

-Each chapter is also divided into three parts.
+Additionally, each chapter is divided into three parts.

 Stories from the battlefield 🗯

 Every chapter starts with a story.
 I read that part with bated breath on the edge of the armchair.
 The authors write about the real encounters from their time in combat.
 Every story illustrates one principle.
 Sometimes it was a happy ending story, sometimes there was a lot to learn from some failures.
-Narratives are very well designed, making it easy to absorb.
+The narratives have a well-designed structure, facilitating easy absorption.

 The principle 🎯

 Every story leads to the principle.
 The one thing that we need to ponder while reading this particular chapter.
-The fact that the principle is put in the combat situation helps to focus on the merit.
+The fact that authors decided to put the principle in the combat situation helps to focus on the merit.
 In extreme cases, when lives are at stake, it’s often easier to see how following specific patterns and procedures can be more efficient, helps the broader mission and often saves not only time but also lives.

 Implementation to the business 🎓